Prosecution in Eddie Gallagher trial rests case, SEAL’s defense blasts investigator

 “No,” the investigator said, Scott did not ask to change his story, even though he was given an opportunity to make changes or corrections to his pre-immunity testimony.

-The defense will begins its case Wednesday morning.
+The defense begins its case Wednesday morning.
 The trial is expected to last until next week, when a 7-man jury will deliberate on Gallagher’s fate.
 Only 5 of the 7 jurors are needed to convict Gallagher.